How Are Pain and Suffering Damages Calculated?

 When someone else’s misconduct causes you to suffer a personal injury, the law typically entitles you to compensation for all of your losses, both tangible and intangible.

 “Pain and suffering” damages are a form of compensation for the harm you endure due to an injury – for example, respiratory distress or the every-breath agony of broken ribs.
-Pain and suffering damages often amount to the largest component of a personal injury claim
+Pain and suffering damages often amount to the largest component of a personal injury claim.
+If you need help, contact our Lawrenceville Personal Injury Lawyers today.

 Medical Conditions That Commonly Generate Pain and Suffering Claims